Connie B. Newman, MD, FAMWA

 - AMWA President 2018-2019

-Service with AMWA: AMWA President 2018-2019; Board of Directors 2015-present; Co-Chair, Fellowship Program Task Force, 2014-present; Preventive Medicine Task Force and Lead of Obesity Subgroup 2013-present; Co-Chair, JAMWA Committee, 2014-present; Member, American Women’s Hospital Service 2012-present; Co-Chair Centennial Gala Subcommittee 2014-present; Founding Sponsor Physicians Against Human Trafficking Website; Member, Physicians Against Human Trafficking 2012-present; AMWA liaison to Planned Parenthood National Medical Committee 2014-present; AMWA liaison to STOP Obesity Alliance, 2015-present
+Service with AMWA: AMWA President 2018-2019; Board of Directors 2015-present; Co-Chair, Fellowship Program Task Force, 2014-present; Preventive Medicine Task Force and Lead of Obesity Subgroup 2013-present; Co-Chair, JAMWA Committee, 2014-present; Member, American Women’s Hospitals Service 2012-present; Co-Chair Centennial Gala Subcommittee 2014-present; Founding Sponsor Physicians Against Human Trafficking Website; Member, Physicians Against Human Trafficking 2012-present; AMWA liaison to Planned Parenthood National Medical Committee 2014-present; AMWA liaison to STOP Obesity Alliance, 2015-present

 Quote: I am committed to advancing public health through education, research and disease prevention.
 As a woman physician who entered the medical field when so few women were doctors, I am also committed to helping other women doctors, and aspiring doctors, in their journey to and through medicine.